 In my experience the use of sea salt in cooking and to flavor food has becoming increasingly popular over the past decade.
 Particularly, the availability of small salt grinders has saturated the market.
-I can easily pick up a plastic grinder filled with sea salt for less than $2 at my local Aldi.
+I can easily pick up a plastic grinder filled with sea salt for a few dollars at my local Aldi.

 I believe the prevalence of sea salt is related to both its intrinsic health benefits and the taste.
 Plus, I believe some people just think it’s cool or the thing to have.
 Table salt seems boring now, no?

 Here are a few of the main differences between table salt vs sea salt I discovered during my research:

 • The sodium content in both sea salt and table salt is the same.

 • Table salt processing is what creates the fine crystals that mix best in recipes.

 • Sea salt may contain trace minerals such as calcium, potassium and magnesium.

 • Most healthy adults receive adequate minerals from their normal diet, not from salt.

 • Some may prefer sea salt for its unique texture, also resulting from its minimal processing.

 Sea Salt Versus Table Salt